what are set screws

-A set screw, sometimes referred to as a set pin or set bolt, is a type of fixing that is similar to a bolt, but is fully threaded.
+A set screw, sometimes referred to a fully threaded bolt, is a type of fixing that is similar to a bolt, but is fully threaded.
 This allows for them to be tightened and loosened using standard spanners, without needing access to the underside of the fastener.
 Most engineers would class them as a bolt, although their name might suggest that they are a screw!

 In this article we'll explore the different types of set screws available and discuss the difference between set screws and grub screws another type of fixing screw often used in similar scenarios but with some significant differences that make them stand apart from each other.